 When you call us, enter your contact information into the website, ask to be added to our mailing list or express an interest in hearing about our activities.

-2. Research Activities (directly)
+2. Research activities (directly)

-When you participate in our surveys, polls, questionnaires, focus groups or other activities
+When you participate in our surveys, polls, questionnaires, focus groups or other activities.

 For each activity we will provide you with information about the project, your rights and obtain your written explicit consent.

-3. Identifying New Stakeholders (indirectly)
+3. Identifying new stakeholders (indirectly)

-We complete desk-based research into stakeholders with an interest in topics covered by the IFOW’s research, analysis and policy development.
+We complete desk-based research into stakeholders with an interest in topics covered by the Institute’s research, analysis and policy development.
 This means we could find your published, professional details and use them to provide information about the work we do.

 We do this because it is in our legitimate interests to be able to identify new stakeholders and because.
 By publishing your professional contact details, it is assumed there is an expectation for the information to be used in this way however, potential stakeholders may object to this kind of contact at any time.